PowerTray/ts-evrt-template/README.md

 - Latest React and Typescript
 - Electron for desktop apps
 - TailwindCSS for styling
-- Material Tailwind for React components
+- Tailwind for Styling components
 - Prettier and ESLint for code formatting and linting

 ## Scripts